nasa-fornax/fornax-documentation/README.md

 * How do I know what my usage is?

 ## Data Access
-* How do I add my own data? = upload button, and where to store that?
+* How do I add my own data?
+ * small files can be added with the upload button, which is an `uparrow` in the upper right
+ * large file transfers??
+* Where should I store my data in the SP?
 * How to access data in the cloud?
   * [STScI](https://github.com/spacetelescope/tike_content/blob/main/content/notebooks/data-access/data-access.ipynb) tutorial
   * Can I see that directly in the terminal?